abrarmughal4480/videodesk-readme/resident-manual.md

 • **Login**: Use your existing credentials to login from the home page

 ![Login Popup](./resident-images/login-popup.png)
-*Login Popup on Homepage, where existing users can enter their credentials to access their account*
+*Image 2: Login Popup on Homepage, where existing users can enter their credentials to access their account*

 • **Pre-filled Form**: If you're already logged in, the upload form will be automatically pre-filled with your account information